oleiade/reflections/README.md

 ### Set a structure field value

 `SetField` update's a structure's field value with the one provided.
-Note that you can't set unexported fields and that the field and value types must match.
+Note that you can't set un-exported fields and that the field and value types must match.

 ```go
 s := MyStruct {